 4. Never use extension cords with heating equipment or major appliances.
 They should only be used for temporary use.

-5. Do not overload electrical outlets.
-If you need additional circuits, consult an electrician.
+5. Avoid overloading electrical outlets.
+If you require more circuits, seek advice from an electrician.

-6. Be watchful for any warning signs of electrical malfunctions such as flickering lights, circuit breakers that often trip or fuses that frequently blow.
-Another sign of an electrical malfunction is the burning smell every time you plug in an electrical device.
-Contact a professional technician immediately.
+6. Stay alert for any signs of electrical issues, like lights flickering, circuit breakers frequently tripping, or fuses blowing often.
+Another warning sign is a burning smell when you plug in an electrical device.
+Immediately contact a professional technician.

 Recovering From An Electrical Fire?
 Contact Superior Restoration Company